-The Pillar 3 Disclosures for the financial year ended 31 December 2022 for Malayan Banking Berhad - Brunei Darussalam Branch ("Maybank" or the "Branch") are in accordance with Brunei Darussalam Central Bank ("BDCB") Guidelines on Pillar 3 Public Disclosure Requirements, which are the equivalent of that issued by the Basel Committee on Banking Supervision ("BCBS") entitled International Convergence of Capital Measurement and Capital Standards (commonly referred to as Basel II).
+The Pillar 3 Disclosures for the financial year ended 31 December 2023 for Malayan Banking Berhad - Brunei Darussalam Branch ("Maybank" or the "Branch") are in accordance with Brunei Darussalam Central Bank ("BDCB") Notice on Pillar 3 - Public Disclosure Requirements as specified in BDCB Notice No. BU/N-1/2021/68.

-Following the methodology employed by Malayan Banking Berhad ("Head Office" or the "Group"), the Branch adopts the following approaches in determining the capital requirements of Pillar 1 in accordance with -BDCB's Guidelines on Capital Adequacy Framework (Basel II - Risk-Weighted Assets):
+Following the methodology employed by Malayan Banking Berhad ("Head Office" or the "Group"), the Branch adopts the following approaches in determining the capital requirements of Pillar 1 in accordance with BDCB's Guidelines on Capital Adequacy Framework:

-- Credit Risk -Standardised Approach ("SA").
+- Credit Risk Standardised Approach ("SA").

 - Market Risk Standardised Approach ("SA").

 - Operational Risk Basic Indicator Approach ("BIA")